Jump to main content

 Take Five

-Serious is delighted to bring the 19th Edition of Take Five, its flagship talent development programme for emerging jazz and improvising musicians.
+Serious is delighted to bring the 20th Edition of Take Five, its flagship talent development programme for emerging jazz and improvising musicians.

-The Take Five initiative is aimed at British and UK based composer-performers and is designed to give some of the UK’s most talented emerging creative jazz musicians the opportunity to take time out to develop their craft, build their careers and get their music out into the world.
+Take Five is an annual talent development programme for UK based composer-performers and is designed to give some of the most talented creative jazz musicians the opportunity to take time out to develop their craft, build their careers and get their music out into the world.

-Take Five is an annual talent development programme for emerging jazz and improvising musicians/composers produced by Serious, and funded by the PRS Foundation, Help Musicians, Arts Council England, and Serious Trust.
+Take Five is produced by Serious, and funded by the PRS Foundation, Arts Council England and Serious Trust.

 The programme’s alumni list reads as a who’s who of the British jazz scene ranging from Polar Bear’s Seb Rochford (who took part in the very first edition) to Sons of Kemet and The Comet is Coming’s Shabaka Hutchings, British/Bahraini trumpeter Yazz Ahmed to rising star Nubya Garcia, as well as musicians from outside the traditional jazz idiom but with a foot firmly in improvisation such as electronic musician Leafcutter John, conductor and arranger Jules Buckley, and Korean flautist Hyelim Kim.
-You can see every participant by clicking here.
+You can see every participant by clicking here

-If you have any enquiries about the scheme, please get in touch via our Contact Form.
+If you have any enquiries about the scheme, please get in touch via our Contact Form

 Take Five covered all those areas of the business that are usually passed down in a shadowy, vague, oral way, from musician to musician.
 But by getting the information directly from people obviously at the top of their fields, it meant that each area was thoroughly explored.
 Having heard it straight from the horse’s mouth, I came away feeling like I know what the whole deal is.